parttimenerd/temci/doc/contributing.rst

 Coding Style
 ------------
-The code should use type annotations everywhere and use functionality of the `typecheck module <temci.utils.typecheck>`_ whenever there is uncertainty over the type of a variable (e.g. when reading from a YAML file).
+The code should use type annotations everywhere and use functionality of the `typecheck module <temci.utils.typecheck.html>`_ whenever there is uncertainty over the type of a variable (e.g. when reading from a YAML file).
 The currently used python version 3.6, all code should run in python 3.6 and above.